• Home

 Trees and Waterfall in Minneopa State Park – Minnesota

-The practice of forest bathing in any form is one of the easiest and cheapest ways to improve your health, especially if your immune system is compromised.
+The practice of forest bathing in any form is one of the easiest and cheapest ways to improve your health as you age, especially if your immune system is compromised.
 If you’re ill, Dr. Li suggests that you spend 2 nights and 3 days in a forest environment.
 Turn off all your devices so that you can thoroughly engage yourself with the sights, sounds, and aromas of the natural world.

 Trees give off a compound that supports our “NK” (natural killer) cells.
 These cells strengthen our immune system to prevent diseases like cancer.
 Cancer patients who are in chemotherapy may do better if they spend time among trees or even have a view of trees through a window or pictures of the forest on a wall.